yoricsv/002.1_JDVLAOIS_/README.md

 <br/>

-**Interesting Questions on Operators**
+## Precedence and Associativity
+#

-**Precedence and Associativity:** There is often a confusion when it comes to hybrid equations that is equations having multiple operators.
+There is often a confusion when it comes to hybrid equations that is equations having multiple operators.
 The problem is which part to solve first.
 There is a golden rule to follow in these situations.
 If the operators have different precedence, solve the higher precedence first.
 If they have same precedence, solve according to associativity, that is either from right to left or from left to right.
 Explanation of below program is well written in comments withing the program itself.

-Example:
+#### Example:
 ```java
 public class PrecAndAssociatRules
 {